PatchworkOS 19e446b

 For convenience, a single letter short form is also available as shown above, these single letter forms do not need to be separated by colons, for example /path/to/file:rwcte is equivalent to /path/to/file:read:write:create:truncate:exclusive.

-The parsed mode is the primary way to handle both the behaviour of opened paths and permissions through out the kernel.
+The parsed mode is the primary way to handle both the behaviour of vfs operations and permissions in the kernel.
 For example, a file opened from within a directory which was bound with only read permissions will also have read only permissions, even if the file itself would allow write permissions.

 If no permissions, i.e. read, write or execute, are specified, the default is to open with the maximum currently allowed permissions.